mrtngamper/IEGUI/Documentation/README.md

 #### 19-05-22
 - __Commit: MainView upload picture feature__ <br>
-A button to choose a the picture to process with an additional drag and drop option and picture display has been implemented.
+A button to choose a picture to process with an additional drag and drop option and picture display was implemented.

 #### 20-05-22
 - __Commit: Create and setup python environment__ <br>
-Code to setup an environment for SwinIR was added to ImageEnhanceMethod.java as well as SwinIR.java
+Code to set-up an environment for SwinIR was added to ImageEnhanceMethod.java as well as SwinIR.java
 - __Commit: Fix: Drag and Drop__ <br>
-Fixed the feature so it behaved exactly like the button.
+Changed the feature that it behaved exactly like the button.

 #### 24-05-22
 - __Commits by mrtngmaper up to Low-light enhancement, SwinIR, Auto-white-balance working__ <br>
-Additional enhance-methods were added to the project, a standard implementation of start() was moved from SwinIR to ImageEnhanceMethod, as the other enhance-methods could use the same backend, while using different execution commands, which could be added via the getCMD() method, every ImageEnhanceMethod must implement.
+Additional enhance-methods were added to the project, a standard implementation of start() was moved from SwinIR to ImageEnhanceMethod, as the other enhance-methods could use the same backend, while using different execution commands, which could be gathered via the getCMD() method, every ImageEnhanceMethod must implement.
 - __WelcomeView Visual Update__ <br>
-WelcomeView got a Visual update
+WelcomeView got a visual update
 - __FinishedView added__ <br>
-Finished View got added and implemented.
+Finished View was added and implemented.

 #### 25-05-22
 - __Commit: Method display__ <br>
-First version of the display of all available methods with title and short description.
+First version of the display of all available methods with title and short description was added.

 #### 26-05-22
 - __Commit: Visual Update__ <br>
-.css file got added to all fxml files.
+.css file was added to all fxml files.

 #### 27-05-22